jenningstcj/Elm-Workshop/readme.md

 ### Setup Model

 Next we will build our Model.
 Since part of our model will be used with Ports, we will create that type alias in a separate file.
-Go ahead and make a src/SharedModels.elm file.
+Go ahead and make a SharedModels.elm file.
 We will share a type alias that contains a latitude and longitude to share with our Ports to also use in JavaScript with Google Maps.
-In the src/SharedModels.elm file, declare the module and add the following type alias:
+In the SharedModels.elm file, declare the module and add the following type alias:

 ```
 module SharedModels exposing (..)